strmlineapp-ux/agileflow/src/components/docs/design-system.md

 - **Interaction:**
   - The search input is initially hidden behind an icon-only button (e.g., `<GoogleSymbol name="search" />`), which **must have a tooltip**.
   - Clicking the button reveals the input field.
-  - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
-  - **Automatic Focus**: For specific single-view pages like **Account Settings**, an `autoFocus={true}` prop can be passed to focus the input on initial load.
+  - **Automatic Focus**: For specific single-view pages like **Account Settings** or within popovers, an `autoFocus={true}` prop can be passed to focus the input on initial load.
+The component is responsible for handling this focus action reliably.
   - **Manual Focus**: Clicking the search icon will always expand the input and focus it.
   - **Collapse on Blur**: The input always collapses back to its icon-only state when it loses focus (`onBlur`) and the field is empty.
+  - **Always Active**: An `isActive` prop can be passed to make the input field permanently visible, bypassing the icon toggle.
+This is useful in contexts like the **Icon Picker Popover** where search is a primary action.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and management pages like the Admin screen.

 ---